Show overview

 Episodes typically run an hour to ninety minutes — most land between 1h 2m and 1h 8m — and the run-time is fairly consistent across the catalogue.
 None of the episodes are flagged explicit by the publisher.
 It is catalogued as a EN-US-language Leisure show.

-The show is actively publishing — the most recent episode landed yesterday, with 19 episodes already out so far this year.
-The busiest year was 2020, with 68 episodes published.
+The show is actively publishing — the most recent episode landed 5 days ago, with 25 episodes already out so far this year.
 Published by Kevin Godbee.

 From the publisher